Table of Contents

 Short head: coracoid process

 The most common injuries of the biceps brachii are the tears in the muscles.
-Two types of ruptures are distinguished: the proximal rupture and the less common distal rupture.
-Proximal rupture can be surgically repaired.
-The torn tendon is sewed or fixated to the brachialis muscle.
+Two types of ruptures are distinguished: the proximal rupture and less commonly, distal rupture.
+Proximal rupture can be surgically repaired: the torn tendon is fixated to the brachialis muscle.

 Triceps brachii muscle

 The triceps brachii is a three-headed skeletal muscle with fibers of three different origins.